panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 From time to time you have to check whether a variable is defined in JavaScript.

-It happens when you need to determine whether a 3rd party service (like Google Analytics) or script you don't have control over has been successfully loaded into the web page, or whether the browser supports some Web API (`IntersectionObserver`, `Intl`).
+Checking for variables existence is necessary to determine if an external script has been successfully loaded into the web page, or to determine if the browser supports a Web API (`IntersectionObserver`, `Intl`).

 How to determine if a variable is defined in JavaScript?
 The answer is not straightforward as it seems, so let's find out!

 ## 1. The states of a variable

-I'd like to have an agreement about the terms I'm going to use.
-In the following 2 sections, I'll make it clear what it means for a variable to be "defined"/"not defined" and "initialized"/"uninitialized".
+Before jumping into specific techniques to determine the variables existence, I'd like to have an agreement about the terms I'm going to use.

+In the following 2 sections, I'll make clear what it means for a variable to be "defined"/"not defined" and "initialized"/"uninitialized".

 ### 1.1 Defined / not defined variable